samarth-khare-ok/VITyarthi_Project-3/README.md

-A console-based Java mini project that generates exam seating arrangements for students across multiple rooms, while trying to avoid seating students of the same branch/class next to each other.
+A console-based Java mini project that generates exam seating arrangements for students across multiple rooms, while trying to avoid seating students of the The same branch or class appears next to one another.

 ## Features

-1. **Add Student** – Store Roll No, Name, and Branch.
+– To add a student, store their roll number, name, and branch.
-2. **Add Room** – Define a room by Room No, number of rows, and number of columns.
+2. **Add Room** – A room should be defined by giving its Room No, the number of rows, and the number of columns.
-3. **View All Students** – List all students currently added.
+– View All Students: display a list of all students who have currently been added.
-4. **View All Rooms** – List all rooms and their seating capacity.
+4. **View All Rooms** – Provide a list of all the rooms together with their seating capacity.
-5. **Generate Seating Arrangement** – Automatically allots students to seats, avoiding same-branch neighbours (left/right/up/down) wherever possible.
+– Generate the seating arrangement by automatically assigning seats to the students, Wherever possible, avoid having neighbours on the same branch (to the left/right/up/down).
-6. **Display Seating Charts** – Prints a grid view of every room's seating.
+6. **Show the seating charts** – it prints out a grid view of the seating arrangement in each room.
-7. **Save Seating Arrangement to File** – Exports the full seating report as a `.txt` file.
+7. **Save Seating Arrangement to File** – The complete seating report is exported as a .txt file.
-8. **Load Students from File** – Bulk-import students from a CSV-style text file.
+– Import students from a file** using a CSV-style text file.
-9. **Search Student Seat** – Look up which room/row/column a student is seated in.
+9. **Search for a student's seat** – Find out which room, row, and column the student is sitting in.
-10. **Show Statistics** – Total students, total rooms, total capacity, and branch-wise counts.
+10. **Show Statistics** – the total number of students, the total number of rooms, the total capacity, and the figures broken down by branch.

 ## Project Structure